-The Managing Director shall not, while in office, engage in any activities that in the opinion of the Board of Directors are incompatible with his or her office in the Company The Managing Director shall hold office on contract and shall be eligible for reappointment at the recommendation of the Board of Directors for a maximum of two (2) further terms not exceeding three (3) years each in duration, after the initial appointment.
-76.1.1 The Managing Director shall be responsible to the Board of Directors for the day-to-day management of the affairs of the Company.
+80 Conduct of the Managing Director The Managing Director shall not, while in office, engage in any activities that in the opinion of the Board of Directors are incompatible with his or her office in the Company 81 Tenure of office for the Managing Director The Managing Director shall hold office on contract and shall be eligible for reappointment at the recommendation of the Board of Directors for a maximum of two (2) further terms not exceeding three (3) years each in duration, after the initial appointment.
+Responsibilities of the Managing Director 76.1.1 The Managing Director shall be responsible to the Board of Directors for the day-to-day management of the affairs of the Company.
 76.1.2 The Managing Director shall discharge his or her functions, owe his or her duty exclusively to the Company and shall neither seek, nor receive instructions in regard to the discharge thereof from any authority external to the Company.
-The Board of Directors may, on two-thirds majority of the total voting power at the meeting, suspend the Managing Director provided that the Executive has been accorded the right to be heard in line with his/her employment contract and applicable labour laws by a team appointed by the Board of Directors.
+Removal of Managing Director The Board of Directors may, on two-thirds majority of the total voting power at the meeting, suspend the Managing Director provided that the Executive has been accorded the right to be heard in line with his/her employment contract and applicable labour laws by a team appointed by the Board of Directors.
 Upon constituting appropriate disciplinary hearing, the Board may terminate the services of the managing director.
-The resignation or the removal from office of the Managing Director undertaken by the Board of Directors in line with Article 76.1 shall be reported at the next annual general meeting for noting by members of the Company. ns and capitalisations 80.1 The Company may by ordinary resolution declare dividends, and the directors may decide to pay interim dividends.
+The resignation or the removal from office of the Managing Director undertaken by the Board of Directors in line with Article 76.1 shall be reported at the next annual general meeting for noting by members of the Company.
+Part VI - Dividends, distributio ns and capitalisations 80.
+Procedures for declaring dividends 80.1 The Company may by ordinary resolution declare dividends, and the directors may decide to pay interim dividends.
 80.2 A dividend shall not be declared unless the directors have made a recommendation as to its amount.
 Such a dividend shall not exceed the amount recommended by the directors.